 Pizza Pinwheels are a delicious appetizer of pesto sauce, cheese and pepperoni rolled up in a simple pizza dough and baked until melted and crispy.
 These Pizza Pinwheels are served with a side of pizza sauce for dipping.
-Watch the video showing you how to make this recipe, then scroll to the bottom of this post and print out the recipe so you can make it at home.
+Watch the video in the post showing you how to make this recipe.

 Time for a new party recipe!
 The best part about party recipes is that you can enjoy them along with your guests.
 Or you can do what my husband does and be so much of a social butterfly that you don’t actually get around to eating anything.
 I don’t recommend that!